shanshanshan3/DCReconNet/README.md

 # DCReconNet：Distortion-Corrected Image Reconstruction with Deep Learning on an MRI-Linac
 Authors: Shanshan Shan

 This repository contains the implementation of DCReconNet for distortion-corrected image reconstruction using Pytorch-gpu.
 For a quick test, the trained weights can be used.
-The folder Test_data contains 300 testing brain data and each data incudes the undersampled k-space, unersampling mask and distorted k-space trajectory.
+The folder Test_data contains 300 testing brain data and each data incudes the undersampled k-space, undersampling mask and distorted k-space trajectory.

 The architecture of the DCReconNet: